Best Cheap Leaf Blowers

 Husqvarna 130BT Review

 Takeaway: Buyers who know they aren't getting a commercial-grade backpack leaf blower should be satisfied with the Husqvarna 130BT.
-It's an affordable option for homeowners with big yards and mature trees who need a step up in power and comfort from handheld blowers.
+It's an affordable option for homeowners with big yards and mature trees who need a step up in power and comfort from a handheld blower.

 Greenworks 24012 Review

-Takeaway: Despite its low price, the Greenworks 24012 seems to be an effective leaf blower for small yards and patios, especially if buyers already have the proper extension cord.
-Those who don't may find that they end up paying more for a new cord than they did for this blower.
+Takeaway: Despite its extremely low price, the Greenworks 24012 seems to be an effective leaf blower for small yards and patios.
+However, buyers who don't already have the proper extension cord may end up paying more for a new cord than for this blower.